anyutils/fresh-slack/README.md

 `fresh-slack` -- to keep your Slack workspace fresh!
 ====================================================

-Like [`destalinator`](), but less prone to annoying you. `fresh-slack` is completely free from external dependencies,
+Like [`destalinator`](), but less prone to annoying you. `fresh-slack` relies *only* on Slack's own maintained `slackclient` package, so the risk of breakage should fall entirely on the Slack API and not other clever dependencies.

 Install
 -------

-There are no installation steps for `fresh-slack`.
-Its only dependency is Python 3.6+.
+`fresh-slack` can be installed as any other Python package:

+    pip3 install fresh-slack

+    # Or, if cloned locally:
+    pip3 install .

-To install the development packages for `fresh-slack`, install from the `requirements-dev.txt` file:
+To install the development packages for `fresh-slack`:

-    pip3 install -U 'fresh-slack[dev]'
+    pip3 install --user 'fresh-slack[dev]'

 Slack App setup
 ---------------